 See this story of regular street parties in a Leicestershire village since 1937.

 Here are some interviews of street parties from 1945 onwards.
-On the internet there are many pictures, and some video records.
+On the internet there are many more pictures, and some video recordings.

 1945 VE and VJ Days after World War 2

 Gwydir Street, Cambridge https://capturingcambridge.org/petersfield/gwydir-street/gwydir-street-ve-day-party/

 Street parties were also held at 50th and 60th anniversaries of VE Day in 1995 and 2005.

 1951 Festival of Britain

 Old video in Chippenham, Wilts: http://www.youtube.com/watch?v=s5yJa_9I2hQ

 This was the biggest year when 10 million people took part in a street party, according to the BBC.

 1981 Wedding of Prince Charles & Diana Spencer